-Despite its massive player base and roaring esports scene, its servers are nothing to write home about.
-They tend to malfunction, kicking players out from matches or preventing them from joining altogether.
-If Summoner’s Rift isn’t down, it’s the client or even the store.
+The servers are nothing to write home about.
+They tend to malfunction, kicking players out of matches or preventing them from joining altogether.
+If Summoner’s Rift isn’t down, it’s the client or the store.

 Riot’s official service status

-If you suspect League is down and you can’t connect to the client or join a game, then checking out Riot’s Service Status page is your best bet.
+If you suspect League is down and you can’t connect to the client or join a game, checking Riot’s Service Status page is your best bet.

-It’s not always totally accurate, but it should give you a good idea of what’s happening.
-If everything is in working order, it should say, “No recent issues or events to report.”
+If there’s been an issue or outage in the last 24 hours, the page will let you know.
+It’s not always totally accurate, but it should give you a good idea of what’s going on.
+If everything is in working order, it will say, “No recent issues or events to report.”

 Riot Games Support Twitter

-Lastly, just to make sure, you can check Riot Games Support on Twitter.
-If there’s a major issue with the League servers, Riot will tweet about it.
+There’s also nothing wrong with checking Riot Support on Twitter.
+If there’s a major issue in your region and the League servers are indeed down, Riot will almost certainly tweet about it.

 If there’s an issue, Riot will tweet something like “we are aware that some players are receiving an unexpected error when trying to access League of Legends and we are working on a fix.”